Metalama / / Conceptual documentation / Configuring and troubleshooting / Troubleshooting a build server

 Troubleshooting an unattended build

-This article describes enabling logging and processing dumps in an unattended build on a build server without installing the metalama tool.
+This article describes the process of enabling logging and processing dumps in an unattended build on a build server without installing the metalama tool.

 Step 1.
 Create diagnostics.json on your local machine

-You can follow the other articles in this chapter to learn how to create a diagnostics.json file for troubleshooting a specific scenario.
+You can refer to the other articles in this chapter to learn how to create a diagnostics.json file for troubleshooting a specific scenario.

 Example: enabling logging